leaflabs/www.leaflabs.com/pages/services.md

 channels](/neuroscience).

 LeafLabs typically bills on an engineer-week basis.
 Drop as an email at
-<a href="mailto:sales@leaflabs.com">sales@leaflabs.com</a> and if it seems
+<a href="mailto:sales@leaflabs.com">sales@leaflabs.com</a>, and if it seems
-like we'd be a good match for your project we'll get back to you with our availability.
+like we'd be a good match for your project, we'll get back to you with our availability.

 <br>